Mole Sauce with Chocolate: Why It's Used (and Why It's Not Sweet)

 How to Choose the Right Mole Paste

-• Check for real chocolate: Look for “chocolate” listed as an ingredient rather than artificial flavoring.
+• Check for real chocolate: Look for "chocolate" listed as an ingredient (not artificial flavoring).

 • Avoid excessive preservatives: Opt for products with minimal additives and no unnecessary fillers.

-• Experiment: Don’t be afraid to try different brands and types to find your favorite flavor profile.
+• Experiment: Try different brands to find your preferred flavor profile.

 Common Mistakes to Avoid